How to Prepare for a Coding Interview in 2026: Roadmap, Study Plan & Checklist

 C++

 The fastest option and favored in competitive programming, but harder to debug under interview pressure.
+For a complete guide to the STL containers and algorithms you actually need, check our C++ Coding Interview Cheat Sheet.

 Must-know STL:

-unordered_map/unordered_set— O(1) average hash lookupspriority_queue— max-heap by default.
-For min-heap:priority_queue<int, vector<int>, greater<int>>sort()with custom comparators —sort(v.begin(), v.end(), [](auto& a, auto& b) { ... })lower_bound/upper_bound— binary search on sorted containerspair<int,int>and structured bindings (auto [a, b] = p) — clean for graph and coordinate problems
+unordered_map/unordered_set: O(1) average hash lookupspriority_queue: max-heap by default.
+For min-heap:priority_queue<int, vector<int>, greater<int>>sort()with custom comparators:sort(v.begin(), v.end(), [](auto& a, auto& b) { ... })lower_bound/upper_bound: binary search on sorted containerspair<int,int>and structured bindings (auto [a, b] = p): clean for graph and coordinate problems

 Common pitfalls:

-- Iterator invalidation — modifying a container while iterating over it causes undefined behavior
+- Iterator invalidation: modifying a container while iterating over it causes undefined behavior

 - Off-by-one errors with

-.end()— it points past the last element, not to it - Memory: prefer
+.end(): it points past the last element, not to it - Memory: prefer

 vectorover raw arrays; usereserve()if you know the size upfront to avoid reallocations